UltraPass-Identity-Corp/ultrapassid.docs/docs/TrustLink/trustlink.md

     > *It is important to consider the ramifications of committing decentralized identifiers to an immutable ledger.
 What may not be considered PII today, may become so in the future.*

 Each of these methods provides a unique approach to creating and managing DIDs, offering flexibility and choice for users of the TrustLink platform.
-By supporting multiple DID methods, TrustLink ensures interoperability, road adoption, and the ability to address any use-case in the ecosystem of decentralized identity.
+By supporting multiple DID methods, TrustLink ensures interoperability, broad adoption, and the ability to address any use-case in the ecosystem of decentralized identity.

 ## Integration: